viky-ai/website/Get_Started/start.md

 ![Multiple values entity picture](pics/13_create_entity.png)

+Adding multiple values in an entity using a csv file is done by separating the values with a pipe (|) Here, the csv file would be

+    Terms,Auto solution,Solution
+    with|with actor|with the actor,true,with

 Go back in the ***params*** interpretation, open the ***with bruce willis*** expression and highlight ***with***.

 Select ***with_actor*** in the drop_down list.